 For further information please contact the head of the User Support Group and the head of the Science Operations Group at JIVE and refer to the Visiting JIVE page.

-Starting in March 2021, the Opticon RadioNet Pilot program, funded by the EC Horizon 2020 Research and Innovation Programme under grant agreement No. 101004719, re-establishes the possibility of travel subsidies for members of research teams of eligible projects via the trans-national access (TA) program.
+The ACME project, funded by the EU's Horizon Europe Research and Innovation Programme under grant agreement No.101131928, provides the possibility of travel subsidies for members of research teams of eligible projects via the trans-national access (TNA) program.
 For the EVN, “eligible” in general means that:

-• The Principal Investigator is from an institute in a country of the EU or Associated States.
+- The Principal Investigator (PI) is from an institute in a country of the EU or Associated States.

-The trans-national access support includes travel reimbursement for visits to JIVE in order to analyse and process EVN, EVN-MERLIN or global VLBI Data.
-In general, the Principal Investigator may select one member of the project team to receive this travel support.
-Further information on access to the EVN through the EC’s Opticon RadioNet Pilot TNA program can be obtained from the head of the Science Operations Group at JIVE.
+The TNA support includes travel reimbursement for visits to JIVE in order to analyse and process EVN, EVN-MERLIN or global VLBI Data.
+In general, the PI may select one member of the project team to receive this travel support.
+Further information on access to the EVN through the EU’s ACME TNA program can be obtained from the head of the Science Operations Group at JIVE.

 Institutional contact